The surgical care team: the patient's perspective

-The RCS, with support from Health Education England, recently commissioned research into patients’ opinions on the remit of the extended roles of the surgical care team.
+RCS England, with support from the NHS (formerly known as Health Education England), commissioned research into patients’ opinions on the remit of the extended roles of the surgical care team.

-The messages from the public were, on the whole, overwhelmingly positive toward the surgical care team.
+The messages from the public were overwhelmingly positive toward the surgical care team.

 How do patients feel about the surgical care team?

-- 60% of respondents ‘strongly agree’ that the surgical care team can improve workload for surgeons
+- 60% of respondents ‘strongly agree’ that the surgical care team can improve the workload for surgeons.

 What tasks do patients trust the surgical care team to carry out?